ZachCodedThat/ZachCodedThat/README.md

 ## Your favorite programmers favorite programmer

+- Mind the cobwebs I havent had much time for futzing around..
-- 👷🏼 Currently a SWE in the manufacturing field.
+- 👷🏼 Still a SWE in the manufacturing field.
 - 🔪 Professionally bending C# and .NET to my will.
 - 🌱 Privately Using Go and HTMX to build totally cool and _original_ ideas
 - ⚡ Still constantly finding new music on [SoundCloud](https://soundcloud.com/zach-przybilski)